-When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the industry or support you in identifying postgraduate study opportunities.
+When you finish the course, our Careers and Employability service can help you find a job that puts your skills and cultural experience to work.

-Graduates from this degree have gone on to careers in areas such as:
+Graduates from this degree have gone on to careers in the following sectors:

-- international charities such as Amnesty International and the Red Cross
+- international charities like War Child, Amnesty International or the Red Cross

 - media and international business consultancy